Carrier Strike Group 12: 2023 deployment

 On 2 May 2023, USS Gerald R. Ford (CVN-78) and Carrier Strike Group 12 departed Norfolk for a routine deployment.
+On 24 May, Rear Adm.
+Erik J. Eslich assumed command of CSG-12 aboard the USS Gerald R. Ford.

 On 8 October 2023, the day after the October 7 attacks, the U.S. Secretary of Defense, Lloyd Austin, directed the Gerald R. Ford carrier strike group to the Eastern Mediterranean "to bolster regional deterrence efforts."
+In 20 January 2024, the USS Normandy returned from an extended deployment.